hellocoop/hello.dev/src/documentation/getting-started.md

 To use Hellō in your app, you will need to register your app, and add a Hellō button.

-If you are writing your own application, integrating Hellō is straight forward and does not require any frameworks or third party libraries.
+If you are writing your own application, integrating Hellō is straightforward and does not require any frameworks or third party libraries.

-If you are configuring a platform to use Hellō, you will need to copy and paste values between the Hellō console and the platforms administrative console.
+If you are configuring a platform to use Hellō, you will need to copy and paste values between the Hellō console and the platform's administrative console.

 In the future we will have plug-ins for popular platforms that will simplify using Hellō.
 If you are interested in writing a plug-in, please reach out [contact@hello.coop](mailto:contact@hello.coop?subject=Hellō+Plug-in+Inquiry).